peoplesm/password-generator/README.md

 - Writing if/else statements
 - Create a loop that randomly selects characters from a built array
 - Practiced proper syntax and code structure
-- Use event.listener to cause one button to preform multiple functions
+- Use addeventlistener to cause one button to preform multiple functions

 ## Screenshot of Web Page